-In addition to Justice McDonald and Chief State's Richard J. Colangelo, Jr., who serves as an ex-officio member, the current members of the Criminal Justice Commission are:
+In addition to Justice McDonald and Chief State's Attorney Patrick J. Griffin, who serves as an ex-officio member, the current members of the Criminal Justice Commission are:

 - The Honorable Melanie L. Cradle, Judge of the Appellate Court.

 - Moy N. Ogilvie, Esq.